nixworks/public/news/2013/07/30/README.md

 ##### Fiat
 ### [Fiat wins at least a partial victory in Delaware Chancery Court, but the judge declines its invitation to order a United Autoworkers affiliated trust to sell its Chrysler shares to the Italian company. ](/news/2013/07/30/fiat-wins-at-least-a-partial-victory-in-delaware-chancery-court-but-the-judge-declines-its-invitation-to-order-a-united-autoworkers-affilia.md)
-_Context: United Autoworkers, Delaware Chancery Court, Chrysler, Fiat_
+_Context: Delaware Chancery Court, Fiat, United Autoworkers, Chrysler_

 ##### India
 ### [At least nine children are killed and another twenty injured after their school bus collides with a truck in the Indian city of Hanumangarh in Rajasthan state. ](/news/2013/07/30/at-least-nine-children-are-killed-and-another-twenty-injured-after-their-school-bus-collides-with-a-truck-in-the-indian-city-of-hanumangarh.md)